kubepack/kubepack/docs/concepts/how/up.md

 # How up command works

-`pack up -f .` command combine `manifests/vendor` and `manifests/patch` folder and generate `manifests/output` folder.
-In this command, it generates a DAG(Directed Acyclic Graph) from `dependency-list.yaml` file.
+`pack up -f .` command combines `manifests/vendor` and `manifests/patch` folders and generates `manifests/output` folder.

-It describes how dependency chain exists.

 It works in couples of step.

- - Combine `manifests/vendor` and `manifests/patch` to `manifests/output` folder.
+ - Combines `manifests/vendor` and `manifests/patch` to `manifests/output` folder.
- - Generates a DAG(Directed Acyclic Graph), discovers who depend on who, From `dependency-list.yaml`.
- - With generation of DAG, also generate a install.sh file, contains commands to deploy final `manifests/output` folder.
- There could be separate deploy script for some repository, then that script will run instead of default `kubectl apply -R -f .`
+ - Generates a DAG(Directed Acyclic Graph) from `dependency-list.yaml`.
+From this dependency graph, it generates a `install.sh` file.
+This installer script contains commands to deploy `manifests/output` folder.
+Each parent package can provide their own `install.sh` script.
+If no script is provided, `kubectl apply -R -f .` command will be used to install a package.

 - [Example](/docs/_testdata/test-11)

 ## Next Steps